richmahn/en_tn/amo/front/intro.md

 #### Who wrote the Book of Amos? ####

 It is likely that Amos wrote this book.
-Amos came from a poor family—from farmers and herdsmen.
-They grew sycamore trees, he may have had cows (based on the description of him in 7:14, 15), and he was a shepherd (See: [Amos 1:1](../01/01.md)).
-Though Amos was a farmer, he demonstrates a very thorough knowledge, even extensive understanding, of the law of Moses, but he was not formally trained.
-There is no record of another prophet ordaining him.
-However, Amos was one of the most eloquent of the prophets.
+He lived in the southern kingdom of Judah.
+Amos came from a poor family.
+They grew sycamore trees (7:14, 15) and were shepherds (See: [Amos 1:1](../01/01.md)).
+Though Amos was not trained as a prophet, he demonstrated a very thorough knowledge and understanding of the law of Moses.
+Also, Amos was very skilled at communicating with expressive and meaningful words.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is social justice? ####

-A major focus of Amos's ministry is on justice.
+Amos was very concerned with justice.
 A godly society or community was to be just.
-Amos describes this as fair treatment of the poor, helping orphans and widows and obeying Yahweh.
+Amos described this as obeying Yahweh and treating poor people, orphans, and widows in a fair way.
 Amos explains that Yahweh would prefer that the people act justly rather than sacrifice to him.
 This is true obedience to the Law of Moses.
 (See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/lawofmoses]])

 #### What is a lawsuit? ####